timwiles/timwiles.github.io/README.md

 ## How to donate

+<div class="gfm-embed" data-url="https://www.gofundme.com/f/end-period-poverty-in-eastern-uganda/widget/small"></div>

 To donate to the project, visit the [**new GoFundMe page**]().

-**100
+**100%** of the funds donated (including gift-aid for UK donors) are sent to Uganda and used to employ local project workers and purchase equipment and raw materials.

+A spending breakdown will be made available on the [End Period Poverty page](end-period-poverty/index.md).

 ## Other ways to be involved

-Every time you pray for us or share the project page on social media you are making a huge difference.
+Every time you pray for us or share this page on social media you are making a huge difference.

 Whoever you are and wherever you're from and whatever you believe, may the Lord bless you and keep you,